 - In Page view, on one of the stacked pages, add an object to serve as a button.
 You can place text, draw a button using the Draw tool, or import an image using the Picture tool.
-Visit Online view to learn where you can locate a variety of images. - 2.
-Select the object. - 3.
-Click Link on the object's Properties palette.
+Visit Online view to learn where you can locate a variety of - 2.
+Select the object.